JacksonKuo/blog/_posts/2026-6-20-app-qol-certs.markdown

 * `spring.ssl.bundle.pem.letsencrypt.keystore.private-key`
     - `/etc/letsencrypt/live/bakacore.com/privkey.pem`

 Also the [volumeMount](https://github.com/JacksonKuo/app-springboot/blob/main/springboot-chart/templates/deployment-app.yaml) has been updated to include the `/archive` folder.
-Which apparently the `/live` directory symlinks too.
-Certbot, by default, has an webhook that should auto-renew the PEMs.
+Which apparently the `/live` directory symlinks to.
+Certbot, by default, has a webhook that should auto-renew the PEMs.
 The PEMs are accessible via volumeMount and the file and dir permissions should still carry over to the next refresh.

 # K3s
 I didn't know this but K3s certs expire every 3 months and there is no auto-renew.